Amanda Gorman's fellow laureates are tuning in for Super Bowl LV -- but for poetry over pigskin

 Scrutiny and 'a forging of identity'

-Jackson and Frazier are best friends and Chicagoans.
+Jackson and Frazier are best friends and both live in the Chicago area.
 They met five years ago during a poetry apprenticeship, Louder Than a Bomb Squad, which borrows its name from the 1988 Public Enemy song.
 When Jackson was named the 2019 national youth poet laureate, it was Frazier, the previous year's winner, who bestowed her with the honor.

 "Both of us are pretty hyper-aware a lot of our life paths are intertwined," Jackson, 21, said.